-- Financial assessment should only be carried out after assessment of care and support needs - Local authorities have discretion to be more generous than the regulations allow, but they cannot be less generous; this applies both to their local charging policy for everyone, and also to an individual who, due to their particular circumstances, is in hardship despite the calculation being done lawfully. - The assessment starts with a "Minimum income guaranteed amount" (given in a Local Authority Circular each year): this used to be defined by taking a basic benefits amount (i.e. income support or state pension) including any premiums except severe disability premium, then adding 25% again.
-Now the levels are set by regulation and revised annually by Local Authority Circular, but they are arrived at in the same way.
-This is understood to cover basic everyday living costs.
+- Financial assessment should only be carried out after assessment of care and support needs. - Local authorities have discretion to be more generous than the regulations allow, but they cannot be less generous; this applies both to their local charging policy for everyone, and also to an individual who, due to their particular circumstances, is in hardship despite the calculation being done lawfully. - The assessment starts with a "Minimum income guaranteed amount" (or "MIG", given in a Local Authority Circular each year): this used to be defined by taking a basic benefits amount (i.e. income support or state pension) including any premiums except severe disability premium, then adding 25% again.
+Now the levels are set by regulation and revised annually by Local Authority Circular.
+They are still based on the same approach, but the amounts have been reduced in real terms due to being frozen for some years instead of increasing with inflation.
+This "MIG" is understood to cover basic everyday living costs.
 Councils cannot reduce income below this through contributions to care costs; but anything above this level may be taken in social care charges. - Attendance Allowance (or DLA/PIP care or daily living component) is counted: up to the AA lower rate or the DLA Middle rate if you only get care through the LA by day or only by night; up to highest rate if by day and night.
 The whole of the PIP daily living component can be counted, regardless of what care you get, although local policy may vary.
 Some councils are starting to count highest rate of the daily living component of DLA, regardless of what care you get: this may perhaps be unlawful and open to legal challenge. - The mobility component of DLA/PIP cannot be counted. - The severe disability premium (SDP) on other benefits can also be counted.
 (Subject to a means test, SDP is for people who get AA, DLA middle or higher rate care or PIP higher rate daily living, as long as no one claims Carers Allowance for their care, and no one over 18 lives with them who doesn't also get AA, DLA mid/high care or PIP high daily living.) - Housing costs and disability related expenditure (DRE) are offset against the charge.
 DRE is often missed, or unlawfully disallowed due to overly rigid rules about evidence; DRE is any necessary expense due to disability, which can include major items (cost spread over time) and extra costs necessitated by having to take personal assistants or other care staff on holiday.